Non-symmetrizable quantum groups: defining ideals and specialization: Generalized quantum groups

 \end{enumerate} \end{proposition}

-\begin{remark} We let $C$ be a non-symmetrizable Cartan matrix.
-According to Remark 1 and Theorem 21 in \cite{Ros98}, in order that $N_q^{<0}(\overline{C})$ to be of finite Gelfan'd-Kirillov dimension, the matrix $\overline{C}$ must be in $M_N(\mathbb{Z})$.
+\begin{remark} We let $C$ be a non-symmetrizable generalized Cartan matrix.
+By Remark 1 and Theorem 21 in \cite{Ros98}, in order that $D^{<0}(A)$ to be of finite Gelfan'd-Kirillov dimension, the matrix $\overline{C}$ must be in $M_N(\mathbb{Z})$.
 This implies that a large number of algebras we are considering are of infinite Gelfand-Kirillov dimensions. \end{remark}